Name and shame rioters, Prime Minister says amid bid to crack down on disorder

 Insisting a “united and robust policing response is in place across the country”, he said: “We are doing all we can to tackle this disorder and keep you safe”, adding: “We are here to protect the public and keep the peace no matter your beliefs”.

+The widespread and continued disorder broke out after three girls died in last week’s knife attack at a Taylor Swift-themed holiday club.

+Merseyside Police have since said one child caught up in the incident remained in hospital but all other patients had been discharged.

-Among the latest scenes of widespread and continued disorder, which broke out when a knife attack last week left three girls dead, anti-immigration rioters smashed the windows of the Holiday Inn Express in Rotherham at the weekend before starting fires.
+Among the latest scenes of violence, anti-immigration rioters smashed the windows of the Holiday Inn Express in Rotherham at the weekend before starting fires.

 Masked men hurled lengths of wood, chairs and bottles with some spraying fire extinguishers at police officers amid the 700-strong crowd.